miikanissi/miikanissi.com/content/posts/deploy-django-web-app-with-postgres-nginx-gunicorn.md

 exec "$@"
 ```

-As I mentioned earlier I am running the Django web application with a Gunicorn WSGI
+As I mentioned earlier, I am running the Django web application with a Gunicorn WSGI
 server.
 This is done by using the following Docker Compose file.
 I am also running my
-PostgreSQL database inside of a container with the default Alpine Linux PostgreSQL
+PostgreSQL database inside a container with the default Alpine Linux PostgreSQL image.
-image.

 ```docker
 version: "3.9"